Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

 \subsection{Personalized Results}

-We next applied PCA, t-SNE, and UMAP to individual recordings.
-Results from four patients are presented in Figures \ref{fig:signal_examples116} -- \ref{fig:signal_examples207} (The results for all recordings are provided in Appendix Figures \ref{fig:10 sample_1}--\ref{fig:10 sample_4}).
+We next applied PCA, t-SNE, and UMAP to heartbeat profiles from individual recordings.
+Results from five patients are presented in Figures \ref{fig:signal_examples116} -- \ref{fig:signal_examples102} (The results for all recordings are provided in Supplementary Material).
 As before, both UMAP and t-SNE effectively separated signal phenotypes into distinct clusters.
 While most of these are obvious to identify by hand, the ultimate goal is to demarcate them automatically in an unsupervised manner.
-To this end, we treated each scatter plot as an image and applied connectivity-based image segmentation methods to make cluster domains.
+To this end, we applied the clustering algorithm described in the Methodology section to make cluster domains.
 Each patient can have different numbers of clusters, which vary depending on the number and type of normal vs. abnormal heartbeats; for ease of discussion, we labeled the clusters for each recording in order of largest to smallest.
-Representative heartbeats for each class, along with their averages and variance, are given in Figures \ref{fig:signal_examples116} -- \ref{fig:signal_examples207}.
-(Results from applying dimensionality reduction techniques to all 40 recordings are provided in the Appendix.)
+Representative heartbeats for each class, along with their averages and variance, are given in Figures \ref{fig:signal_examples116} -- \ref{fig:signal_examples102}.
 Finally, we labeled each cluster according to its AAMI super-class and MIT-BIH sub-class.